The Bankrate promise

 Finally, it’s always a good time to go after a lucrative credit card bonus offer.
 After all, the best rewards and travel credit cards frequently offer bonuses worth $500 or more when you meet a minimum spending requirement within a few months of account opening.
 The Chase Sapphire Preferred, for example, is currently offering 60,000 points worth $750 in travel after you spend $4,000 within three months of account opening.

 If you’re after a premium travel credit card, you should also take a closer look at the newly updated Platinum Card® from American Express.
 At the moment, new cardholders can earn 100,000 Membership Rewards points when they sign up and spend $6,000 on new purchases within six months of account opening.
-Further, you can also earn 10X points on eligible purchases at restaurants worldwide and when you Shop Small in the U.S., on up to $25,000 in combined purchases, during the first six months of account opening.

 There are numerous travel credit cards with generous bonus offers right now, so make sure to compare them.
 Any one of them could help you build a stash of rewards that will be ready once travel restrictions are eased out of existence, and starting now gives you a huge head start.